rsyoo/info550/README.md

 This directory includes the following folders:

 `data`, which contains the raw birth record data (`birth.Rdata`).
-This folder is also where the cleaned data set will save.
+The cleaned data set will also save in this folder.

 `R`, which contains all of the R scripts.